Children running outside

 Here for Good.

-Field of Interest Funds are endowed funds that can be customized to align with a donor’s interest in a specific cause.
-They are then entrusted to the Foundation to award grants that both meet the purpose of the fund and make an impact in our community.
-Field of Interest Funds cover a range of issues, including the arts, critical needs, low-income clients, and animal welfare.
+The Spring Grant Cycle includes disbursements from endowed funds customized to align with a donor’s interest in a specific cause.
+They are entrusted to the Foundation to award grants that both meet the purpose of the fund and make an impact in our community.
+These Field of Interest Funds cover a range of issues, including animal welfare, the arts, domestic violence, and health.

 Access TDF's Online Grant Portal